AØKA08065U Labour Economics

 After completing the course, the student should be able to:

 - General and specific human capital

-Evaluate differences and similarities between the theories and
+- Evaluate differences and similarities between the theories and concepts listed above

 - Apply and extend theoretical labor market models with the view to understanding real world issues.

 - Construct and defend arguments on issues related to labor economics.

 Assess an empirical research design and how to develop arguments supporting or critizing the empirical strategy.